-Below we have set out how we have sought to make our church and hall welcoming and inclusive.
+Below we have set out how we have sought to make our church, hall and website welcoming and inclusive.
 If you require additional assistance or have ideas about how we can improve our access information then please do not hesitate to contact us on:

 - Telephone: 0161 797 7652 (Vicar Dave Thompson)

 - On-line via our Contact page

 You can listen to, as well as read, all the posts on this website.
 Once you click on a post you’ll see a message saying ‘we’re loading your content, stay tuned’.
 Once loaded there is an arrow and a message saying ‘Listen now’.
 Click on the arrow and it will play the post for you.
 Increase or decrease the volume on your device to suit.

 At the moment this function is only available on the posts, not on the static pages such as this one.